bloch-elkouby-lab/website/news/index.md

 Dr. Bloch-Elkouby moderated the plenary _Friend or foe?
 An update and future directions on AI applications in psychotherapy research_ with Dr. Aafjes-van Doorn.

 She presented a paper at the SPR 2025 annual conference.
 In the _Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care_ panel, she presented the paper **_The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study_**.
-She co-authored a paper in the __ panel,

-She was a discussant of _What’s Tricky about Transforming Training?
+She was also a discussant of _What’s Tricky about Transforming Training?
 A Discussion on Training Providers_ structured discussion session.

 {% endcapture %}